hazelcast/hazelcast-reference-manual/src/HazelcastJet.md

 - Isolating the processing cluster (Jet) from operational data storage cluster (IMDG).
 - Publishing intermediate results, e.g., to show real-time processing stats on a dashboard.

+### Hazelcast IMDG Computing vs. Hazelcast Jet

+As described in the [Fast-Aggregations section](#fast-aggregations) Hazelcast IMDG has native support for aggregation operations on the contents of its distributed data structures.

+Fast-Aggregations are a good fit for simple operations (count, distinct, sum, avg, min, max, etc.).
+However, they may not be sufficient for operations that group data by key and produce the results of size O(keyCount).
+The architecture of Hazelcast aggregations is not well suited to this use case, although it will still work even for moderately sized results (up to 100 MB, as a ballpark figure).
+Hazelcast Jet can be the preferred choice for larger sized results and whenever something more than a single aggregation step is needed.
+Please see the [Jet Compared with New Aggregations section](#jet-compared-with-new-aggregations).

+Another Hazelcast IMDG computing feature is [Entry Processors](#entry-processor).
+They are used for fast mutating operations in an atomic way, in which the map entry is mutated by executing logic directly on the JVM where the data resides.
+And this means the network hops are reduced and atomicity is provided in a single step.
+Keeping this in mind, you can use Hazelcast IMDG Entry Processors when they perform bulk mutations of an IMap, where the processing function is fast and involves a single map entry per call.
+On the other hand, you can prefer to use Hazelcast Jet when the processing involves multiple entries (aggregations, joins, etc.), or involves multiple computing steps to be made parallel, or when the data source and sink are not a single IMap instance.